 Generally, money invested in super is taxed at a lower rate than your personal income tax rate.

-In the lead-up to 30 June 2022, we want you to be aware of opportunities to save tax with super contributions.
+In the lead-up to 30 June 2022, don’t miss out the tax deduction opportunities as we want you to be aware of these opportunities to save tax with super contributions.

 TAX BENEFITS FROM SUPERANNUATION CONTRIBUTIONS

 There are several ways you can get tax benefits from super contributions:

 Concessional (before tax) super contributions include employer super contributions made on your behalf, any salary sacrifice contributions you make, or any personal contributions that you claim a tax deduction on in your tax return.
 These contributions are taxed at 15% when they are received by your super fund (up to a limit of $27,500 per year), provided your annual earnings combined with superannuation contributions are less than $250,000 annually.